 All the major religions in the UK support the principles of organ donation and transplantation and accept that organ donation is an individual choice.

-If you would like more information please consult your religious advisor.
 You can also request one of our faith leaflets here.

 Does organ donation affect funeral arrangements?